mnopqr1/AoC2022/README.md

 ## Day 20
 * Managed on the second attempt..
 I guess the main reason why you learn about circular linked lists is to be able to solve this exercise?
 * The code is slow (about 2 minutes) but works.
 I tried for a while to replace `move_right` by `move_ahead` that takes a number as parameter, but for some reason couldn't get it to work (some remnants of the code are at the end of `day20old`).

+## Day 21
+* This was fun and smooth (when I finally made some time to do it).
+Managed both parts on the first try!